 - Pain with chewing

-- Sharp pain when you bite down
+- Sharp pain when biting down

-- Pain with cold air or food
+- Pain with cold or hot air, water, or food

-Vertical root fractures may not be noticed until a bone or gum infection develops.
+Vertical root fractures may not be noticed until a bone or gum infection happens.

 - Transillumination—passing a light through the tooth

-Early diagnosis may help save the tooth before the fracture progresses.
+Early diagnosis may help save the tooth.

 Teeth cannot heal.
-The treatment goal is to protect the tooth and the pulp interior.
+The goal is to protect the tooth and the inner pulp.

-- Removal of the fractured portion—may be possible in vertical root fracture
+- Removal of the fractured portion—May be possible in vertical root fracture.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.